Panama Healthcare Options If You CANNOT Get Health Insurance

 So, what could prevent you from getting health insurance in Panama?

-2. If you have or have had serious chronic health conditions like cancer or diabetes, you may not be able to get health insurance in Panama.
+2. If you have had serious chronic health conditions like cancer or diabetes, you may not be able to get health insurance in Panama.

 So, what’s the solution?

-Many who live in Panama self-insure, meaning they set aside savings to pay for any health care.
+Many expats and Panamanians self-insure, setting aside savings to pay for health care.
 Healthcare is affordable in Panama!

 Basic medical care in Panama is super affordable.
-A routine doctor visit is less than $20 without insurance.
-Lab work is super affordable too.
+A routine doctor visit is less than $20 without insurance, and lab work is super affordable.
 You can even get an EKG for less.

 If you take medications, you need to research their cost in Panama.
-Sometimes they cost less but sometimes they are more.
-You need to also determine if the medications you take are even available in Panama and what they cost.
-Our free report about the 50 Most Commonly Prescribed Medications and Their Cost in Panama will help.
+Sometimes, they cost less, but sometimes, they cost more.
+You must also determine if the medicines you take are even available in Panama and what they cost.
+Our free report about the 50 Most Commonly Prescribed Medications and Their Cost in Panama will help, and it has a link to two pharmacies where you can check medication prices.

-What if you have a serious health problem and it’s not covered with insurance?
+What if you have a serious health problem not covered by insurance?

-Panama’s public healthcare system is a very affordable alternative for those who don’t have insurance.
-At the public hospitals or clinics, it’s about $2 to see a doctor, $5 for a specialist, and about $100 a day (sometimes less) if you are admitted to the hospital.
+Panama’s public healthcare system is a very affordable alternative for those without insurance.
+At public hospitals or clinics, it’s about $2 to see a doctor, $5 for a specialist, and about $100 a day (sometimes less) if you are admitted to the hospital.

-To give you an idea of the costs for a medical emergency at a public hospital:
+To give you an idea of the costs of a medical emergency at a public hospital:

-In 2021, Carol has to have emergency surgery at the public hospital in Chitre.
-She was in the hospital 6 days.
+In 2021, Carol had emergency surgery at the public hospital in Chitre.
+She was in the hospital for 6 days.
 Her total cost was $150!

-In 2023, Jamie went to the public hospital in Las Tablas with an emergency ,the total cost was $2!
+In 2023, Jamie had an emergency at the public hospital in Las Tablas; the total cost was $2!

-If you are a US citizen with the right Medicare Advantage plan, it will cover urgent care and emergencies in Panama but you will need to pay the hospital in Panama then file a claim to be reimbursed.
+If you are a US citizen with the right Medicare Advantage plan, it will cover urgent care and emergencies in Panama.
+Some hospitals in Panama offer direct billing, so you do not need to prepay and then file a claim to be reimbursed.

-So, you can see, even with no insurance, you have excellent and affordable healthcare options in Panama.
+So, even without insurance, you have excellent and affordable healthcare options in Panama.

 chitre panama pubic hospital